-Disney Plus streamer hits nearly 29M subscribers in 3 months
+Disney Plus hits nearly 29M subscribers in 3 months

 Revenue slid at Disney’s cable networks division, by 20% to $4.8 billion.
 It said ESPN weighed on its profit because of higher programming and production costs and lower ad revenue as viewers decline.
 The broadcasting arm’s revenue rose 34% to $2.6 billion, while the parks division’s sales rose 8% to $7.4 billion.

 Disney said attendance and hotel stays in Hong Kong were lower because of “recent events.”
-Disney didn’t elaborate, though there has been anti-government protests there.
+The company said that there has been “a significant decrease in visitation to Hong Kong Disneyland from China and other parts of Asia” but didn’t otherwise elaborate.
+There have been anti-government protests in Hong Kong.
 That was offset by growth in Shanghai, though a virus outbreak in China could impede travel and attendance.

 Both parks are currently closed because of the virus.
 Assuming a two-month shutdown, impact to operating income in the current quarter will be $175 million.
 Both parks usually see a lot of visitors at this time of year.